A4Bio/GraphsGPT/README.md

 ![graphsgpt.svg](graphsgpt.svg)

-This is the official code implementation of the ICML 2024 paper [A Graph is Worth $K$ Words: Euclideanizing Graph using Pure Transformer](https://arxiv.org/abs/2402.02464).
+**This is the official code implementation of ICML 2024 paper [A Graph is Worth $K$ Words: Euclideanizing Graph using Pure Transformer](https://arxiv.org/abs/2402.02464).**

 The model [checkpoints](https://huggingface.co/collections/DaizeDong/graphsgpt-65efe70c326a1a5bd35c2fcc) can be downloaded from 🤗 Transformers.
-We provide both the foundational pretrained models with different number of Graph Words $\mathcal{W}$ (GraphsGPT-$n$W), and the conditional version with one Graph Word (GraphsGPT-1W-C).
+We provide both the foundational pretrained models with different number of Graph Words $\mathcal{W}$ (GraphsGPT-nW), and the conditional version with one Graph Word (GraphsGPT-1W-C).

 | Model Name     | 🤗 Checkpoint                                              |
 | -------------- | --------------------------------------------------------- |